-Drop-off sites will be required to keep paint collection bins in a secure location that does not have public access and the bins must be protected from the elements if stored outside.
+Drop-off sites will be required to keep paint collection bins in a secure location that does not have public access and the bins must be on an impermeable surface and protected from the elements if stored outside.

 D4.
 Non-Program Products